 The Pap department provides a professional service and enables gynecologists to perform further tests if needed, in order to reach a quick and exact diagnosis.

 Pap tests -cervical screeing tests are a part of the regular test schedule for women, which helps identify faulty cells before they become pre-cancerous or cancerous.
 The doctor takes tissues from the pap smear and puts it on a carrying glass for a microscopic analysis in the laboratory.
 An early discovery of a change in the pap smear cells is very important for treating and preventing cancer.
 In the last few decades there has been a rise in the number of cases with pre-cancerous conditions and decline in the number of cervical cancer cases.
 This change is attributed to early discovery.

 In addition to the classic Pap Tests, we perform ThinPrep Pap tests.
-In order to perform the tests we send the equipment needed (collection instruments and receptacles for the findings) to the clinics.

 In the classic Pap Test method, a large portion of the collected cells were thrown out with the receptacles and therefore did not appear on the surface. the spreading creates a non-homogenous surface which contains many accompanying cells such as blood and mucous cells, which makes an exact diagnosis harder to perform.
 Improvement of this method created the thin-prep Pap.

 It is a new technology in which the doctor transfers the cells collected from the cervical smear to a receptacle containing a preservation liquid.
 This way the cells do not stick together and do not create multi layered accumulations.

 A separation of the cells is performed in the laboratory, using a device which filters the cervical smear cells from the unnecessary material like blood and mucous cells, and creates a thin and clean surface of cells on a carrying glass.